ONEARMY/community-platform/packages/documentation/docs/Backend Development/tests.md

 })
 ```

+Additionally all emulator data will be cleared when scripts are terminated

 :::caution
 If your test function interacts directly with an empty database endpoint it may throw an error
 (various issues on github, should review in the future)